xsuite/xfields/examples/beambeam_rigid_bunch/design.md

 - This rationalization does not change the intended coherent rigid-bunch physics.
-- It does not make the existing pipeline strong-strong updater multibunch aware.
+- It does not make the existing pipeline strong-strong updater rigid-bunch aware.
 - It does not make rigid-bunch Twiss a generic multibunch Xtrack facility.